Here’s what it means when Amazon says your order is arriving today, but the order is not out for delivery yet:

-Direct From Store
+#3 Direct From Store

 Amazon is actually a hub for lots and lots of individual stores.

-Plenty of them utilize the Amazon fulfillment process, but there are a lot of local stores around the country (and world) that are only on Amazon to boost their visibility.
+Plenty of them utilize the Amazon fulfillment process, but there are a lot of local stores around the country (and the world) that are only on Amazon to boost their visibility.

 It’s entirely possible, and fairly common, that when you order from such a store, they will ship you an item from their own on-hand.